blart02/Change-Manager/readme.txt

 Welcome to the Concern Change Management tool; a tool designed to compliment my organisation's change management processes.

 It is built on the Django framework, version 4.1.1.
+CSS is provided by the pico framework - https://picocss.com/

 The application consists of one main project, named 'changemanager', and one custom app named 'main.'